-The purpose of the patient safety committee is to: (1) promote the health and safety of patients; (2) review and evaluate the quality of patient safety measures used by the facility and (3) to assist in the implementation of the facility safety plan.
+The purpose of the patient safety committee is to: (1) promote the health and safety of patients; (2) review and evaluate the quality of patient safety measures used by the facility; and (3) to assist in the implementation of the facility safety plan.

-This regulation and its integration with other sections of the regulations that must be followed for a surgical center to participate as a Medicare provider have been extensively rewritten.
 While the state requires a patient safety officer and committee, Medicare does not.
-However, the goal of integrating patient safety, risk management, infection control, quality assurance, and performance improvement are essentially part of the state and Medicare surgical center regulations.
+However, the goal of integrating patient safety, risk management, infection control, quality assurance, and performance improvement are discussed in the state and Medicare surgical center regulations.